Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Popular Particle Setup Methods

-The simplest possibility to produce a spatially adaptive particle configuration is to distribute particles randomly according to an underlying probability distribution.
+The simplest option to produce a spatially adaptive particle configuration is to distribute particles randomly according to an underlying probability distribution.
 For example, \citet{TermanStellarMerger} have used this technique in combination with the relaxation method to create adaptive initial conditions.
-This is absolutely necessary, as in SPH, this method results in very clumpy distributions with very low interpolation accuracy.
-We only mention this method as it represents the 0th order distribution, and because it is the starting point for our WVT iterations as we describe in detail in section \ref{s.wvt}.
+This relaxation is absolutely necessary, as this method results in very clumpy distributions with very low interpolation accuracy.
+We only mention this method as it represents the starting point for our new setup procedure described in \S\ref{s.wvt}.